Surface Selection in Play Landscapes: The Role of Natural and Artificial Grass

 Limitations

-- No ecological or biodiversity value
+- ZERO ecological or biodiversity value

-- Manufactured from synthetic materials
+- 100% manufactured from synthetic materials

 - Can retain heat in direct sunlight

-- Finite lifespan with disposal implications
+- Finite lifespan with huge disposal implications

 - Requires careful specification and installation